Supermicro AOM-SFP28-25GBE-SR-INT Compatible 25GBASE-SR SFP28 for Intel-Silicon AOC Cards

 Supermicro compatible AOM-SFP28-25GBE-SR-INT Description

-Supermicro markets the AOM optic family in paired INT and MLN variants.
+Supermicro markets the AOM optic family in paired -INT and -1-MLN variants.
 The -INT variant (this SKU) targets Supermicro AOC server NICs built on Intel silicon (XXV710 and E810 chipsets).
 The sibling -1-MLN variant targets Supermicro AOC cards built on Mellanox ConnectX-4 Lx silicon.
-INT and MLN are not interchangeable on hosts that enforce EEPROM validation, so the suffix on the optic must match the NIC silicon family on the AOC card.
+The two suffixes are not interchangeable on hosts that enforce EEPROM validation, so match the optic suffix to the AOC chipset family.

-DOM telemetry (transmit power, receive power, temperature, laser bias, supply voltage) is accessible via the Intel NIC driver through `ethtool -m <if>` on Linux.
+DOM telemetry covering transmit power, receive power, temperature, laser bias, and supply voltage is accessible via the Intel NIC driver on Linux and Intel diagnostic utilities on Windows Server.
 Supermicro BMC sensor data via IPMI or Redfish exposes chassis-level thermal and power telemetry, not NIC-side SFP DOM.
-Operating temperature range is 0 to 70 degrees Celsius case (commercial).
-Every AOM-SFP28-25GBE-SR-INT is pre-tested on Intel-silicon Supermicro AOC reference hardware before dispatch.
+Operating temperature range is 0 to 70 °C case (commercial).

 Frequently Asked Questions